stefani-gifta/cross-platform-dataset-2025/README.md

 # Cross-platform Dataset

-This dataset contains 1,656 comments colelcted from Twitter, Instagram, and TikTok using web scraping.
-The initial preprocessed data were used for sentiment analysis using IndoBERTweet.
+This dataset contains 1,656 comments collected from Twitter, Instagram, and TikTok using web scraping for sentiment analysis using IndoBERTweet.

 ## The Constant Variable